davidfloyd91/davidfloyd91.github.io/_posts/2019-06-02-development-build-of-react-how-to-fix.markdown

 ---
 layout: custom
-title: "How to Fix 'This page is using the development build of React'"
+title: "How to fix 'This page is using the development build of React' on Heroku"
 permalink: /development-build-error-react-heroku/
 ---